 Points are non-transferable and may not be combined among TrueBlue Members, their estates, successors and assigns except as follows: points may be pooled using Points Pooling.
-Accrued Points and Award Travel do not constitute property of Member and are non-transferable (i) upon death, (ii) as part of a domestic relations matter, or (iii) otherwise.
+Accrued Points and Award Travel do not constitute property of member and are non-transferable (i) upon death, (ii) as part of a domestic relations matter, or (iii) otherwise.

 Points may not be transferred to a Member's estate or as part of a settlement, inheritance, or will.
 In the event of a Member’s death, his/her account will become inactive after 24 months from the last earning date (unless the account is requested to be closed) and points will be unavailable for use.

-When scanning threads and forums for information, there is inconsistency across the board between the terms and conditions, and how each program deals with deceased estates.
-One of the main takeaways was that every program on this list is willing to make exceptions, even Delta which makes no secret of its policy to let miles die with their owner.
+When scanning threads and forums for information, there is inconsistency across the board between the terms and conditions on one hand and how each program deals with deceased estates on the other.
+One of the main takeaways was that many programs on this list are willing to make exceptions to the stated policies.

-If you have a death certificate, and if you're not a spouse something on paper stating that the miles have been left to you, call the customer service line and ask politely if there's a way for the miles to be transferred to your account.
+If you have a death certificate and documentation that you're the beneficiary, call airline's the customer service line and ask politely if there's a way for the miles to be transferred to your account.
 You may be surprised at the result.

 The key to ensuring your frequent flyer miles don’t join the billions of unused rewards issued each year involves three factors.

 - Put your miles in your will.
 Lastly, make sure you have the intended recipient of your miles penned into your will.
 While most programs don’t acknowledge your ownership of frequent flyer miles, our understanding is that some programs are more flexible than their terms and conditions indicate.